netsil/utils/cli/docs/query.md

 ## Querying Netsil Time Series Database
 Most of the time dashboards, charts and alerts are required to understand the time series metrics.
-But often there are scenarios where a simple metric such as `avg disk usage` or `running container count on the host` might be useful from the cli.
+But often there are scenarios where a simple metric such as `avg disk usage` or `container count on the host` might be useful from the cli.
 The `netsil query` command can be used for such simple metrics scenario.
-For other more complex metric handling please check out the [dashboard and charting](dashboard.md) commands.
+For more complex metrics handling, please check out the [dashboard and charting](dashboard.md) commands.
 ``` bash
 netsil query run --help
 Usage: netsil query run [OPTIONS] QUERY